Skip to main content

 A bounded path for good-faith security research.

 Report only VehicleDesk-owned surfaces and accounts or data you are authorized to test.
 Stop immediately after any accidental customer-data, credential, or cross-tenant exposure.
-The monitored mailbox and qualified legal review remain production launch requirements.
+This engineering draft requires confirmed mailbox monitoring and qualified legal review before production reliance.

 In scope